bradleesand/cppgm-pa3/README.md

     T -> X
     T -> T + X

-For such a production it will match `X`, `X + X`, `X + X + X` and so on.
+Such a production will match `X`, `X + X`, `X + X + X` and so on.
 So we first parse `X`, then we lookahead to see if there is a `+`.
-If there is, we parse `+ X` and repeat, if not we return what we have.
+If there is, we parse `+ X` and repeat.
+If not we return what we have.
 As the operator is left associative we build our parse tree (or evaluation order) leftward.

-If you implement the parser this way than in order to parse a "solitary primary", it will result in a deep call stack from `controlling-expression` all the way to `primary`.
+If you implement the parser in this way than in order to parse a simple expression like `42`, it will result in a deep call stack from `controlling-expression` all the way up to `primary`.
 That is ok as a solution to this assignment, we are not too worried about performance.
 You should be aware that there is a technique in which you can collapse the calls to all the different binary operator expressions into one call.
 This is achieved by keeping a precedence table and making decisions about how to build the parse tree based upon it.
 If you have extra time after finishing this assignment, we encourage you to look into and implement this optimization.

 It is also recommended that you keep your controlling expression parsing code separate from your future C++ expression parsing code.
 Although you could use some common base for both, there are significant differences that are most likely not worth creating an abstract base for.
 It will be better to keep the PA3 code encapsulated within your preprocessor.